fcontrepois/finops-toolkit/README.md

 - **Flexible granularity:** Choose between hourly, daily, or monthly data.
 Sometimes you need to know exactly when your budget went up in smoke.
 - **Custom intervals:** Report by day, week, month, quarter, semester, or year.
 Or just pick “today” if you like living dangerously.
 - **Group by:** Service, linked account, or tag.
 Group therapy for your cloud costs.
 - **Forecasting:** Predict your future AWS costs using three forecasting methods—Simple Moving Average, Exponential Smoothing, and Facebook Prophet.
 Peer into the financial abyss with style.
+Prophet is optional; if not installed, Prophet forecasts will be NaN and a warning will be shown.
+- **Milestone summary:** Use `--milestone-summary` to print a summary table of forecasted values at key milestones (end of month, next month, next quarter, following quarter, year).
 - **Anomaly detection:** Automatically flag suspicious jumps in your forecasted costs.
 Never be surprised by a sudden spike again (unless you enjoy surprises).
-- **Output formats:** CSV or JSON, always delivered to standard out, so you can redirect, pipe, or simply stare at the numbers in awe.
+- **Output formats:** CSV, always delivered to standard out, so you can redirect, pipe, or graph in Excel.
 - **Extensible:** New scripts will be added over time, working together to make FinOps more standardised than DIY, yet far more flexible than any boxed-in tool.
 - **No nonsense:** No web dashboards, no vendor lock-in, and absolutely no blockchain.